-9. Now rub the two rocks together for three minutes.
+Now rub the two rocks together for three minutes.
 Let all the little pieces fall onto the paper.
-Make a pile of the pieces and look carefully at them.
-They look like a pile of sand.
-You are changing the two rocks into sand!

 In nature, rocks turn into sand.
 But how does it happen?

 Big rocks break up into smaller rocks

 We know that we can break big stones into small stones.
 But when we see small stones lying on the ground, it is hard to think how they were broken up.